phreda4/phreda4.github.io/doc/main-dicc.md

 # Main Dicctionary.

-The Language start with this words defined, in top of this you can define new word until the system is done.
+The Language start with this words defined, in top of this you can define new word until you program is done.

 ## Stack Manipulation Words
 ```